eamonster27/Object-Oriented-Design-Library-System/README.md

 # Object-Oriented-Design-Library-System

-This repository contains a mock library system interface written in Java.
+This repository contains a mock library system interface, using an MVC architectural pattern, written in Java.